vefunder/protocol-research-review/articles/Silo_Finance.md

 1. Is it possible for a single entity to rug its users?

-No, SiloDAO does not have access to user funds.
-It can, however, mint XAI to silos or redeem XAI.
+No, SiloDAO does not have access to user funds and cannot touch users' collateral.
+It can, however, mint XAI to silos or redeem the minted XAI that is not borrowed.
 The DAO also controls the interest rates, LTV, and other parameters of XAI.
-Thus, having a strong influence on the price stability of XAI.
+Thus, playing a vital role in ensuring the price stability of XAI.
+It’s also worth reiterating that the core team has a strong influence over the DAO, given their large token allocation.